awcarlsson/marius-api-doc/api.rst

     Labels forward(Batch *batch, bool train)

-Forward specified batch through model to learn labels
+Peform forward pass of the model to predict the labels of the nodes in the given batch.

 ===================  ==========  ===========
    Parameter         Type        Description